Dorani/Album-Review/README.md

   - go into albums Controllers
   - in the index action
        -  add a conditional:
-       - if the category params that we passed were blank then we want to display all the books cause we are not filtering
+       - if the category params that we passed were blank then we want to display all the albums cause we are not filtering
        - else, if we pass params in, we will display those specific albums
        - finding the name that is being past into the params, getting the id that we are passing in when we hit the dropdown
        - we will display the album where the category_id = the category_id attribute and order it by createat dec.